English - Bachelor of Arts

 Topics in Post-Colonial Literature

 By focusing on a theme or topic, this course allows students to closely read literature from one or more regions that have experienced colonization.
 The course primarily concerns itself with literary works, although some introductory readings in postcolonial theory may supplement and/or complement the selected literature.
 Each iteration of the course is organized around a single author, group of authors, genre, theme, geographical area, or literary or linguistic tradition.
 The specific topic and approach is, in any given year, dependent on the expertise of the instructor.
 For detailed information about the current course offering, please consult the English Department.
-Note: This course may be taken up to two times, provided the course topic is different.
+Note: This course may be taken twice for credit, provided the course topic is different.

 ENGL 382